Search

 Pan-fried saganaki cheese served on a plate with honey drizzle and lemon wedges on white marble

-The secret to perfect saganaki lies in the cheese.
-You need a firm, salty cheese that can crisp up beautifully in a hot pan without melting into a mess.
-My top pick is Kefalograviera — a traditional Greek cheese that holds its shape, gets golden and crispy, and doesn’t need a flour coating to sear perfectly.
-Below are the best options, ranked from most to least ideal:
+The secret to great saganaki lies in the cheese.
+You need a firm, salty block that crisps up beautifully in a hot pan without melting into a mess.
+My top pick is Kefalograviera—a traditional Greek cheese that retains its shape, turns golden, and doesn’t need flour to sear perfectly.
+Here are the best options, ranked from best to workable:

 Ingredients for saganaki including Kefalograviera cheese, olive oil, ouzo, lemon, and honey